achillhasler/TFT_eTouch/README.md

 # TFT_eTouch
 generic touch support for resistive chips

-build the Doxygen docu for additional documentation
+unzip the Doxygen docu in docs for additional documentation